Crook o' Lune: Flora and fauna

-In tradition
+Queen's Well

 Near the south bank of the Crook o' Lune is an ancient well called Queen's Well in the privately owned Quernmore Park.
 Local traditions have variously associated it with Edward I's wife, Eleanor of Castile and with Mary, Queen of Scots, claiming that the latter rested there while journeying to or from Bolton Castle, one of her places of imprisonment.
 This story inspired a poem, "Queen Marie's Well", by Henry Chorley.
 A third queen, Elizabeth I, is said locally to have visited the Crook o' Lune in the course of one of her royal progresses and to have declared that the view was one of the finest in her kingdom.

 In literature

-The natural beauty of the Crook o' Lune was admired by 18th century visitors.
-Visiting the district in 1769 Thomas Gray described in a letter the "rich and beautiful enclosed country", with "the river Lune winding in a deep valley, its hanging banks clothed with fine woods, through which you catch long reaches of the water, as the road winds about at a considerable height above it".
+The natural beauty of the Crook o' Lune was admired by 18th-century visitors.
+Visiting the district in 1769, Thomas Gray described in a letter the "rich and beautiful enclosed country", with "the river Lune winding in a deep valley, its hanging banks clothed with fine woods, through which you catch long reaches of the water, as the road winds about at a considerable height above it".
 His friend the poet William Mason considered the scene at length:

 To see the view in perfection, you must go into a field on the left.
 Here Ingleborough, behind a variety of lesser mountains, makes the back-ground of the prospect: on each hand of the middle distance, rise two sloping hills; the left clothed with thick woods, the right with variegated rock and herbage: between them, in the richest of valleys, the Lune serpentizes for many a mile, and comes forth ample and clear, through a well-wooded and richly pastured fore-ground.
 Every feature which constitutes a perfect landscape of the extensive sort, is here not only boldly marked, but also in its best position.